I am a principal-level UX designer, which is awesome because I love

-In the following case studies I try to explain the process behind three projects from somewhat different areas of design: a web application, marketing website and a physical product.
+In the following case studies I try to explain the process behind four projects from somewhat different areas of design: a web application, design system specialist, physical product and a marketing website.
 I hope to highlight that product design is about design thinking methods in whatever the medium or sector.
 It's about discovering problems and then solutions to those problems while staying grounded to business and tech requirements.

-1 - User Centered Design in the Re-imagination of the Hibernia College VLE 2 - Accent Solutions: Using product design thinking in a web design project 3 - Town Tales game: Game design with a product design approach
+1 · User Centered Design in the Re-imagination of the Hibernia College VLE 2 · Design system upgrade for ESW (eShop World) 3 · Town Tales game: Game design with a product design approach 4 · Accent Solutions: Using product design thinking in a web design project

 I believe that we did brilliant work on improving the user experience within constraints of our CMS - Moodle.
 Too see what role I played in this project, please read on.